 - Data: Snap, Inc.'s users might be ready to jump ship (TechRepublic)

 - Snapchat spending $2 billion over 5 years for Google Cloud (ZDNet)

-Once paired you just press the button on the left side to start taking video, then open Snapchat to share it or add it to your story.
+Once paired, you press the button on the left side to start taking video or hold it to take a photo, and then open Snapchat to share it or add it to your story.
 Spectacles charge in their case, which can get them from empty to full four times before it needs to be recharged using a cable as well.

 - 11 tips and tricks for Snapchat's Spectacles (CNET)

 - Snapchat: 4 features to try out (TechRepublic)

 - How to add filters to your snaps on SnapChat (TechRepublic)

 - How to use the new Snapchat features (CBS News)

 Brandon Vigliarolo has nothing to disclose.
 He does not hold investments in the technology companies he covers.

 Brandon writes about apps and software for TechRepublic.
 He's an award-winning feature writer who previously worked as an IT professional and served as an MP in the US Army.